karolinasniezek/playwright-with-tests-gen-ai/upskill-README.md

 ## Introduction

-You are steppinh into the role of an automation tester, filling the position left vacant by a departing team member.
+You are stepping into the role of an automation tester, filling the position left vacant by a departing team member.
 The team is currently working on a project for a client that specializes in live blogging, aiming to develop an application that facilitates knowledge sharing among its users.

-The client requires that regression tests be automated.
-Additionally, it is essential to test the front end separately from the back end using mocked data with Hooks.
-Moreover, a new suite of API and Visual Regression tests needs to be incorporated.
+The client requires that regression tests must be automated.
+Additionally, it's essential to test the frontend separately from the backend using mocked data with Hooks.
+What's more, a new suite of API and Visual Regression tests needs to be incorporated.

-As part of the automated testing efforts, a framework has been established and configured, and initial test scenarios have been developed.
-The next step is to automate the completed functionalities of the application.
+As a part of the automated testing efforts, a framework has been established and configured, and initial test scenarios have been developed.
+The next step is to automate the rest of the applications functionalities.

 Furthermore, all written tests must be integrated into the CI/CD pipeline to ensure continuous testing and seamless deployment.

-As part of the automated testing, the framework was created and configured, and the first test scenarios were created.
-The next step that needs to be taken is to automate the completed application functionalities.

 ## General description